link-discord/ultimate-blocklist/README.md

 The main.txt list blocks vape, drug and gambling sites and any malicious crypto sites (including legit ones in some cases).
 The list also blocks facebook for privacy reasons.

-If you still wanna access facebook or crypto related sites then you can use the basic.txt list.
+If you still wanna access the sites above then you need to use the basic.txt list.

 ## Lists Used